raghabendra-dash/IMDB-Movie/README.md

 ## Introduction and stepwise guide to start & complete this project:

-Creating a mini IMDB clone app as described in the problem statement of the Frontend Development skill test of Coding Ninjas using vanilla JavaScript and the OMDB API requires a step-by-step approach.

 Below is a guide on how you can proceed with the project using the following steps:-

 ### 1: Set Up the Project